-More efficiency and speed in the system
+Enhanced system efficiency and speed

 Illustration PIM: various products with a price tag dangling from them slide through the picture from left to right.

-PIM - Product Information Management - is the central system for collecting and managing all product-related information.
+The PIM - Product Information Management - is the central system for collecting and managing all product-related information.
 Standardized PIM systems perform well as long as the product ranges are not too large and complex.

 One system - different requirements

-Does your PIM match your product range?
+Does your PIM match your product assortment?

 Why PIM projects often fail